jpush/aurora-imui/ReactNative_JS/document/APIs.md

 ```

 #### renderBottom
-you can add a bottom bar in InputView with this api,(NOTE: you need spe)
+you can add a bottom bar in InputView with this api,(NOTE: component need have a explicit height)
 ```jsx
 <AuroraIMUI
     renderBottom={ () => <View style={{height: 20}}/> }